Character Acquisition (Start Here!)

 True, but the other weapons have a higher chance of dropping compared to the LD & EX so chances are you get multiple copies of them along the way.
 Click the Draw Info button in the top right to make sure the weapons you want are actually available on the banner!

 Also, there's a Power Token Exchange where you can purchase the 15cp and 35cp weapons (to improve your first & second skill) using Power Tokens, and an EX Power Token Exchange where you can purchase EX weapons using EX Power Tokens.
+There is also the excessively rare Burst Power Token Exchange, which requires Burst Power Tokens.

 As a beginner, you are presented with the Start-Dash Banner, featuring Cloud, Squall, & Lightning, with ALL of their weapons.
 You have access to this banner for 7 days, and you even get a free Multi-Pull on it.
 These characters are all good, but note that they are all different variations of damage dealers, and you will need other roles like a support in order to beat more difficult content.